04 – PITCH DECK SOLUTION SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 4: Pitch Deck Solution Slide – 10 Slides to VC Funding Success

-❏ Today in Part 4 of my series on 10 Slides to VC Funding Success, I’ll speak on 4: Pitch Deck Solution Slide – 10 Slides to VC Funding Success.
+❏ Today, in Part 4 of my series on 10 Slides to VC Funding Success, I’ll speak on Pitch Deck Solution Slide: 10 Slides to VC Funding Success.

-The Solution Slide is the fourth page of every successful VC Pitch Deck.
-After having discussed the Market slide, you should immediately launch into describing your Awesome Killer Solution.
-Your Solution is your key reason for being in front of an investor.
-If you don’t have a killer Solution, your company is never going to get funding.
+The solution slide is the fourth page of every successful VC pitch deck.
+After discussing the market slide, describe your excellent killer solution immediately.
+Your solution is your fundamental reason for being in front of an investor.
+Your company will never get funding if you don’t have a killer solution.

-What is the Solution?
-You will learn in this article the answer to this question and what is essential to show on your Pitch Deck Solution Slide.
+What is the solution?
+You’ll be able to learn in this article the answer to this question and what is essential to show on your pitch deck solution slide.

 My History: